(Originally Published 20-Dec-2016) Java 9 concurrency updates: CompletableFuture and java.util.concurrent.Flow

 That way, values of any type are available in the future with default return values, even if the computation didn’t complete, using default / intermediate results.

 The updates that will be part of this proposal resolve some complaints that developers came across in Java 8.
 These include support for delays and timeouts, better support for subclassing, and a few utility methods.

 If you want to know more about CompletableFuture and how it can make your code a little bit… futuristic, check out our full review of this feature right here.

-Java 9 is about to bring some major guns to the show, that include interesting methods and workflows that are bound to make Java better.
+Java 9 brought some major guns to the show, that include interesting methods and workflows that are bound to make Java better.
 We at OverOps think that JEP 266 is one of the most interesting updates, since it includes an initiative that came from the community itself, aiming to help developers solve some of the biggest issues with async stream processing.
-We’re all for it, and can’t wait for the launch of Java 9 in less than a month!
+We’re all for it, and can’t wait for wider adoption of the new Java version!